qutip/qutip/doc/guide/environments/approximations.rst

                 correlation function
             "summary"
                 A string that summarizes the information about the fit.

-            if separate is True it contains:
+            If separate is True it contains:

             "Nr"
                 The number of terms used to fit the real part of the